Kyathivenky/amazon_clone/README.md

 # Amazon-Clone-01
-A frontend clone of E-commerce website of Amazon.
-This is created using HTML,CSS and Vanilla Javascript.
+A frontend clone of E-commerce website of Amazon for IBM Frontend Development internship program.
+This is created using HTML,CSS and  Javascript.

 # Technologies:
 * HTML5